-And these are just as important to know, and, in many ways, even more important.
+These are just as important to know, and, in many ways, even more important.
 So, let’s look at a few of the common pitfalls surrounding property investment so that you are able to comfortably sidestep them.

-When you are buying a house to live in, there are bound to be a lot of emotions coursing through your veins.
+[This post contains ads] When you are buying a house to live in, there are bound to be a lot of emotions coursing through your veins.
 Excitement, nerves, happiness – these are just some of the things that you will be feeling.

 These are all questions which you need to ask yourself so that you are comfortable in your own mind that you are making a wise decision.

 Not Doing Your Homework

 If you properly want to understand the property market before making an investment, this is something which is inevitably going to take time.

 You can’t simply buy a place without having a decent understanding of the neighborhood in which it is situated.
 What if it is impossible to get to work?
 What if there are no decent schools nearby?